-Executive Director Emeritus, Steve Blatt, brings 45 years of experience in marketing and communications to the organization.
+Executive Director, Steve Blatt, brings 45 years of experience in marketing and communications to the organization.
 Prior to founding Bringing Music to Life, Steve created, developed and managed the first four instrument drives at Colorado Public Radio.
-He acted as Executive Director for 13 years.
-Although he has recently stepped down from that leadership role he will continue to serve on the Board.
+He has served as Executive Director for 14 years.

 “As the son of a pianist/composer/conductor, I was fortunate to always have music in my life, and I wanted other children to have that opportunity.”
 Steve played violin as part of the family trio, and now picks up his guitar when he can.
 “Frets on a fingerboard are very forgiving.”